starknet-io/starknet.js/www/versioned_docs/version-6.23.1/API/classes/CairoCustomEnum.md

 **`Param`**

 object containing the variants and its content.
-Example :
+Example:
-{Success: 234, Warning: undefined, Error: undefined}.
+`{Success: 234, Warning: undefined, Error: undefined}`.
 Only one variant with a value, object, array.

 **`Example`**